Katherine Schwarzenegger ‘Loves’ Planning Wedding To Chris Pratt, Says Insider

 Actor Chris Pratt and author Katherine Schwarzenegger have been engaged for two months now, and fans are wondering how their wedding plans are coming along.

-In a new report from People dated March 16, a source close to the couple revealed what they know.
+In a new report from People on March 16, a source close to the couple revealed what they know.

 While the pair, who first began dating in June of 2018 and already live together, don’t have an exact date planned for their nuptials, the insider explained that “they have a general idea [about] when they want the wedding to happen.”